Post Judgment Enforcement of Divorce and Paternity Decrees

 - If the answer to the second question is yes, then what are the appropriate sanctions to apply to the person responsible for paying in this case?

-I emphasize the last point because many of my family law clients have mistakenly assumed that a motion for contempt leads automatically to a stay in the local jail.
+I emphasize the last point because many of my clients have mistakenly assumed that a motion for contempt of court leads automatically to a stay in the local jail.
 Quite the contrary, due process requires the appropriate answers to the three questions listed above.

-This issue of a ability to pay, as well as the available sanctions is discussed on the Child Custody And Support page.
+This issue of a ability to pay, as well as the available sanctions is discussed on the page Child Support Payments: How Much, How Long and How Are They Enforced.

 Transfer of Marital Assets